IAmToufiqurRahman/Farm-Pick-Simple-CRUD-App/README.md

 Next, we implement the final operation in our CRUD, delete product.
 We set up a delete route for products ID and we know that we can't actually make a delete request from an HTML form in the browser, but we can fake it.
 We can send a post request and then add on the method override query string, just like we were able to send a put request.
 So, in the show.ejs page we add a Delete product button in a form where we're going to add the query string _method = DELETE and then method should be a post request.

 Finally, we add the last feature, view products by category.
 So, we make the category in show.ejs page as a link that will filter all the products of the same category and show us.
 To implement this funtionality, we use the category as the query string from the link.
-Now in the route for /products as a get request, we going to look in request as query and see if we have a category there
+Now in the route for /products as a get request, we going to look in request as query and see if we have a category there.

 ##